danjamk/vector-database-loader/README.md

 However, the process of curating the content and loading it into the database can be a bit more complex.
 If you are building a RAG application or similar, the quality and relevance of the content is critical.
 This project is meant to help with that process.

+A use case for this type of project is discussed in more depth in the blog [A Cost-Effective AI Chatbot Architecture with AWS Bedrock, Lambda, and Pinecone](https://medium.com/@dan.jam.kuhn/a-cost-effective-ai-chatbot-architecture-with-aws-bedrock-lambda-and-pinecone-40935b9ec361)

 ## Features
 - **Vector Database Support** - The framework is built to support multiple vector databases but is currently implementing support for [Pinecone](https://www.pinecone.io/).